Labyrinths & Liontaurs

 Halflings - A small and industrious people of herds and crofts, halflings have hidden reserves of common sense and resolve.

-Liontaurs - A nomadic people of the steppes and savannas, these hunters embrace tradition and a code of honor.
+Liontaurs - A nomadic people of the steppes and savannas, these respected herders and hunters embrace tradition and a code of honor.

 Unless otherwise specified, all bonuses to rolls listed on this page and on the pages for each race are racial bonuses.
 Note that racial bonuses do not stack; if more than one applies, use the larger.